nuxeo-sandbox/nuxeo-powerpoint-utils/README.md

 This plugin for [Nuxeo Platform](http://www.nuxeo.com) allows for handling PowerPoint sides: Extract information, split and merge.

 #### IMPORTANT
-The plugin uses [Apache POI](https://poi.apache.org) and or [Aspose Slides](https://products.aspose.com/slides), _but_ some features (like merging slides) are only available using Aspose, which requires a valid license.
-Without the licensekey, slides created with the tool are [watermarked](https://docs.aspose.com/display/slidesjava/Licensing) and Aspose can only be used for testing.
+The plugin uses [Apache POI](https://poi.apache.org) and/or [Aspose Slides](https://products.aspose.com/slides), _but_ some features (like merging slides) are only available using Aspose, which requires a valid license.
+Without such valid license key, Aspose can only be used for testing and slides created with the tool are [watermarked](https://docs.aspose.com/display/slidesjava/Licensing).

 (See below for more details)